• Skip to primary navigation

 2. What type of content are you looking for?

 Users depend on our site for answers to their most pressing issues in education but also for ideas that make the classroom fun.
-We cover topics across the education spectrum—from educational reform and instructional strategies to what parents should know about the current administration's education plan to navigating the infamous parent-teacher conference.
-The site is comprised of educational and lifestyle content of interest to parents of preschool-grade 12 children.
+We cover topics across the education spectrum—from educational reform and instructional strategies to what parents should know about the current administration’s education plan to navigating the infamous parent-teacher conference.
+The Educator’s Room is comprised of educational and lifestyle content of interest to parents of preschool-grade 12 children.
 Although the topics change, the editorial areas remain the same:

 3. Homepage Features: Short, often news-driven topics.
 800-1,500 words.
 (Previous examples: “Obama on Education,” “Is Autism on the Rise?”, “Raising a Sensitive Child,” “Kindergarten Readiness,” “Are Learning Styles a Myth?”)

-4. Grade-Based Content: The Educator’s Room has a portal for each grade, meant to be a Cliff Note of sorts for teachers Each portal features articles in 3 main areas: Content Strategies (ex.
+4. Grade-Based Content: The Educator’s Room has a portal for each grade, meant to be a Cliff Note of sorts for teachers.
+Each portal features articles in 3 main areas: Content Strategies (ex.
 “First Grade Reading: What Happens”), Controversial Topics (e.
 “Social Graces: What to Expect in First Grade”), and Grade Levels(ex.
 “How a First Grader Thinks”).
 In addition, we also have

 We publish a lot of content.
 We’re always looking for freelancers with great ideas, honed writing, and consistent dependability.
 Look at our site and make sure you have a sense of our style and tone.
 Then submit!